As Liverpool city-centre regenerates, the remaining patches of neglect stand out more clearly.

 A more recent Victorian Society alert to threats to the Lime Street streetscape is at http://www.victoriansociety.org.uk/news/damaging-lime-street-plans-could-further-endanger-liverpools-world-heritage.
 This is supplemented by the SAVE Britain’s Heritage objection to demolition: http://us8.campaign-archive2.com/?u=9ea03bb11e3ccc82634488e2b&id=63d3031744&e=68a86e2740.

-Update: After a protracted legal process, the campaign to save the Futurist failed, and demolition followed almost immediately: http://www.liverpoolecho.co.uk/news/liverpool-news/demolition-historic-futurist-cinema-begins-11697085.
+Update: After a protracted legal process, the campaign to save the Futurist failed in August 2016, and demolition followed immediately: http://www.liverpoolecho.co.uk/news/liverpool-news/demolition-historic-futurist-cinema-begins-11697085.

 For details of Mike Higginbottom’s lectures on Liverpool architecture, please click here.